malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 into the dynamic heterogeneities present in supercooled liquids.
-In @sec:sed we use these new molecular relaxations to describe the relationship between jump dynamics and dynamic heterogeneities, and exampling the coupling between rotational and translational motions and the impact these have on the Stokes--Einstein--Debye model of dynamics.
+In @sec:sed we use these new molecular relaxations to describe the relationship between jump dynamics and dynamic heterogeneities.
+These relationships are then also used to describe the coupling between rotational and translational motions on the molecular level.
+The insights from this understanding is then used to gain insight into the Stokes--Einstein--Debye model of dynamics.